 For that matter, most of the service calls we receive for modulating furnaces are installation-related and not specific to the equipment.
 From the vent pipe installation to condensate removal issues, most modulating furnace problems are the same problems you’ll experience with any high-efficiency furnace.

 And again, these are problems with the installation.
 Not with the furnace.

-We actually have a tried and true way of reducing the frequency of these and other common furnace problems:
+We have a tried-and-true way of reducing the frequency of these and other common furnace problems:

 Install the modulating furnace right the first time.
 Then audit the installation.

 That’s our solution, and it’s about as close to foolproof as you can get.
 Besides only sending highly trained, experienced technicians to perform these delicate and intricate furnace installations, we also send out a quality control technician.
 This individual audits every installation to ensure it was done properly and that the furnace is meeting the home’s heating needs.